sadiakamal/sadiakamal.github.io/index.md

 # Research Experience
 * Currently developing fine-tuning strategies to analyze bias shifts in LLMs(LLaMA, GPT etc.), quantifying the impact of topic-specific and entity-masked training.
 * Developed a bias-mitigated deep learning model for political stance detection in news articles, integrating external knowledge sources.
 Achieved 73% accuracy, surpassing baselines in unseen domains.
 * Implemented deep learning models (Transformers, Decision Trees, Random Forest), using PyTorch and TensorFlow for various tasks such as classification and regression.
-Specially fine-tuned \textbf{LLMs} using optimization techniques such as LoRA, QLoRA in both text and multimodal setups on multiple downstream tasks, with the goal of understanding their reasoning capabilities.
+Specially fine-tuned LLMs using optimization techniques such as LoRA, QLoRA in both text and multimodal setups on multiple downstream tasks, with the goal of understanding their reasoning capabilities.

 # Teaching Experience & Talks
 * Gave two lectures in Representation Learning course as a guest lecturer